 “DevOps” is a highly popular set of practices that aim for greater unity and collaboration between software developers and IT operations teams within an organization.
 The benefits of DevOps include faster time to delivery, more stable environments, and more satisfied and productive team members.
 As the cloud becomes increasingly significant for DevOps, investing in cloud automation helps organizations have better IT governance while using fewer resources.

-Want to keep learning?
+Want to learn more?
 Check out the top 4 benefits of a managed cloud service provider.